pdx-cs-ai/gothello-grossthello/README.md

 [Gothello](http://pdx-cs-ai.github.io/gothello-project).
 It
 uses depth-limited negamax search.

+This repo uses Git submodules to borrow pieces from the other repos.
+Say `git submodule init` and then `git submodule update` before you try to compile.

 Build with `javac Grossthello.java`.
 Run with for example

         java Grossthello white localhost 0 3